Travel Guide for Friuli Venezia Giulia: Italy’s Secret Treasure

 Writers Hemingway, Rilke and Joyce all found inspiration in the tiny, Friuli Venezia Giulia region, Italy’s Secret Treasure, tucked away in the far northeast of Italy.
 In fact, the food and wines are so special The New York Times named the province “Italy’s secret garden”.
-This is a travel guide for Friuli Venezia Giulia and hope that it inspires you to visit with us this Italian gem, our home away from home.
+This is a travel guide for Friuli Venezia Giulia and hope that it inspires you to visit us in this Italian gem.

-This is our home, where my husband was born and raised, where our family lives and a region in which we would love to host you on our hand-crafted small group tour for your next vacation to Italy.
+This is our home, where my husband was born and raised, where our family lives and a region in which we would love to host you on one of our cultural vacations for your next visit to Italy.
 Check out also our podcast with Amateur Traveler.

-Everyone knows any Italy itinerary should include visits Rome, Florence, and Venice.
-You might even know some of Italy’s “off-the-beaten-path” (that really aren’t so off-the-beaten-path anymore) destinations like San Gimignano, Bologna, and Cinque Terre.
+Everyone knows any Italy itinerary for first time travelers should include visits to Rome, Florence, and Venice.
+You might even know some of Italy’s “off-the-beaten-path” (that really aren’t so off-the-beaten-path anymore) destinations like San Gimignano and Cinque Terre.
 But I would bet that unless you have a home and family in the Friuli Venezia Giulia like us, you probably have not heard of or have ever considered a visit to Italy’s most north-eastern region.
 Why should you go, you ask?
 Well, here in this article I share with you all the reasons why.

 WHY VISIT FRIULI VENEZIA GIULIA